Jump to a section

 State legislation requires grantee organizations to have a conflict of interest policy for their board of directors and management employees regarding the expenditure of state funds.
 A new, recently notarized copy of the organization’s conflict of interest policy must be included with the grant contract if the application receives funding.

-Arts Council staff can arrange to meet with applicants with disabilities either in our offices, which are wheelchair accessible or in another location that may be more convenient.
-Guidelines are available upon request in alternative formats.
+Arts Council staff can arrange to meet with applicants with disabilities virtually, in our offices which are wheelchair accessible, or in another location that may be more convenient.
+Grant guidelines are available upon request in alternative formats.
+Please refer to our Grant Application Resources and Assistance page for more details.

 Special Provisions for Rural/Low Wealth Counties